raffaeledb01/Netflix_Prize_Challenge/README.md

 ---

+## 📂 Dataset
+The dataset used for this project is publicly available on [Kaggle](https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data).
+Of the various .txt files in the dataset within this project, only ‘combined_data_1.txt’ will be used due to the limited computing resources available.
+This file must be placed in the directory 📂 ‘/dataset’, which is not present in the repository.

+---
 ## 📚 Project Description
 The Netflix Prize was a competition held to improve the accuracy of movie recommendation systems.
 This project replicates a similar environment using a dataset of user ratings and explores multiple approaches to predict unseen ratings.
 The models are evaluated primarily using the Root Mean Squared Error (RMSE).